Get to Know Your State Securities Regulator

 - Provide investor education and protection materials.

 Preventing Elder Investment Fraud

 Senior citizens have long been the target of unscrupulous investment scam artists.
-IPT has partnered with medical associations and State Securities Offices to undertake research and develop tools and resources to help you protect yourself and your loved ones from elder financial abuse.
+IPT has partnered with medical associations, the American Bar Association, state bar associations and State Securities Offices to undertake research and develop tools and resources to help you protect yourself and your loved ones from elder financial abuse.

 The Protect Yourself Video Segments are designed to educate viewers about common investment scams such as affinity fraud, technology scams and elder fraud.

 Protect yourself by learning the process of investing with IPT's investor education and protection booklets and trifolds.
 IPT worked with the Kiplinger Washington Editors to draft seven investor education booklets as part of IPT’s investor education and protection programs in public libraries.
 Each booklet has a complementary trifold.

 The "Getting Help With Your Investments" booklet provides information on checking out your financial advisor before investing, protecting your money and contacting your State Securities Regulator.

 "The Basics of Saving and Investing: Investor Edcation 2020" is an investor education and protection teaching guide that can be used in a variety of learning environments including college courses, workplace education, seminars for adults and seniors, etc.

 "The Basics" Unit 4 - Investment Fraud is focused entirely on investor protection and fraud prevention.